-15.47 Provide a proposed PRCP schedule17 which describes time-based milestones for achieving each post-mining land use or non-use management areas for the proposed project.
-Present the proposed PRCP schedule in the table template included in DES Submission of a progressive rehabilitation and closure plan (see Appendix 2).

-17 DES Progressive rehabilitation and closure plans (see Appendix 2) contains further information about how to develop a PRCP schedule.

-- 15.48 The proposed PRCP schedule, must identify: - (a) all land within the resource tenure as either a post-mining land use or non-use management area - (b) when land becomes available for rehabilitation or improvement - (c) rehabilitation milestones to achieve a post-mining land use - (d) management milestones to achieve a non-use management area - (e) milestone criteria that demonstrate when each milestone has been completed - (f) completion dates for each milestone to be achieved - (g) a final site design - (h) all milestone criteria must be consistent with the SMART principles.
-18 - 15.49 Develop a plan of a proposed scheduling and extent of rehabilitation works that would minimise the amount of land disturbed at any one time and minimise the residual loss of land and water bodies with ecological or productive value.
+- 15.53 Provide a proposed PRCP schedule20 which describes time-based milestones for achieving each post-mining land uses or non-use management areas for the proposed project.
+Present the proposed PRCP schedule in the table template included in DES Submission of a progressive rehabilitation and closure plan (see Appendix 2). - 15.54 The proposed PRCP schedule, must identify: - (a) all land within the resource tenure as either a post-mining land use or non-use management area - (b) when land becomes available for rehabilitation or improvement - (c) rehabilitation milestones to achieve a post-mining land use - (d) management milestones to achieve a non-use management area - (e) milestone criteria that demonstrate when each milestone has been completed - (f) completion dates for each milestone to be achieved - (g) a final site design - (h) all milestone criteria must be consistent with the SMART principles.21 - 15.55 Develop a plan of a proposed scheduling and extent of rehabilitation works that would minimise the amount of land disturbed at any one time and minimise the residual loss of land and water bodies with ecological or productive value. - 15.56 Demonstrate that effective, long-term planning for rehabilitation over the life of mine has been included in the mine planning in line with the matters raised in the Progressive rehabilitation and closure plans (PRC plans) guideline22.